 The Council will promote sustainable economic growth in the Ipswich Policy Area, with a focus on the delivery of jobs within the Borough.
-It will encourage the provision of in the region of approximately 12,500 jobs in the Borough between 2011 and 2031 by:
+It will encourage the provision of approximately 12,500 jobs in the Borough between 2011 and 2031 by:

-- a. allocating at least 30ha of land for employment development (in Use Classes B1, B2 and B8) through the Site Allocations and Policies (incorporating IP-One Area Action Plan) development plan document; - b. protecting land for employment uses in existing employment areas defined on the policies map; - c. allocating land for other employment-generating uses including education, leisure, tourism and hospitality, and retail, through the Site Allocations and Policies (incorporating IP-One Area Action Plan) development plan document; - d. safeguarding approximately 10ha of land at Futura Park, Nacton Road as a strategic employment site, with the principal access taken from Ransomes Way.
-The site will be safeguarded for B1, B2 and B8 uses; - e. supporting the growth of University Campus Suffolk and Suffolk New College in order to raise skills and qualifications levels in the workforce; and - f. taking a lead with local partners to ensure that coordinated action is taken to encourage sustainable economic growth and protect local jobs, and by drawing up a delivery plan with local partners to ensure these aims are implemented. - 8.133 Ipswich is a key economic driver of the Ipswich Policy Area within the Suffolk Economy. - 8.134 A joint Employment Land Review was undertaken in 2009 by Ipswich Borough Council, Suffolk Coastal District Council and Babergh District Council through the Haven Gateway Partnership and in conjunction with Suffolk County Council.
+- a. allocating at least 35ha 30ha of land for employment development (in Use Classes B1, B2 and B8) and appropriate employment-generating sui generis uses through the Site Allocations and Policies (incorporating IP-One Area Action Plan) development plan document; - b. protecting land for employment uses in existing employment areas defined on the policies map; - c. allocating land for other employment-generating uses including education, leisure, tourism and hospitality, and retail, through the Site Allocations and Policies (incorporating IP-One Area Action Plan) development plan document; - safeguarding approximately 10ha of land at Futura Park, Nacton Road as a strategic employment site, with the principal access taken from Ransomes Way.
+The site will be safeguarded for B1, B2 and B8 uses; - e. d. supporting the growth of the University of Campus Suffolk and Suffolk New College in order to raise skills and qualifications levels in the workforce; and - f.e. taking a lead with local partners to ensure that coordinated action is taken to encourage sustainable economic growth and protect local jobs, and by drawing up a delivery plan with local partners to ensure these aims are implemented. - 8.133 Ipswich is a key economic driver of the Ipswich Policy Area within the Suffolk Economy. - 8.134 A joint Employment Land Review was undertaken in 2009 by Ipswich Borough Council, Suffolk Coastal District Council and Babergh District Council through the Haven Gateway Partnership and in conjunction with Suffolk County Council.
 It recommended that a cross boundary approach be taken within the Ipswich Policy Area to ensure jobs provision.
 The Council is working in partnership with local authorities on the Suffolk Growth Strategy as agreed in February 2013 and also through the Ipswich Policy Area Board and other joint working forums as they arise to ensure that sustainable economic growth is achieved.
 This is aligned with the New Anglia Local Enterprise Partnership Strategic Economic Plan and the Greater Ipswich City Deal.
+The jobs target and employment land requirement set out in this policy will be reviewed as part of forthcoming joint work with neighbouring authorities on joint or aligned Local Plans.